magento/magento2-pwa-commerce/README.md

     composer require magento/pwa-commerce
     ```

-At this point, you should see symlinks for all the `pwa` modules inside the `vendor` directory.
+At this point, you should see symlinks for all the `pwa-commerce` modules inside the `vendor` directory.
 These symlinks allow you to:

 -  Run a Magento installation with additional modules.
 -  Develop locally using the standard git workflow.